 Should you get a SOC 2 report or ISO 27001 certification?

 Which is a better fit for your company — SOC 2 compliance versus ISO 27001 compliance, or Both?

 Both SOC 2 and ISO 27001 strengthen customer confidence in your organization's security practices.
 The short answer is that it really depends on your customers.
 The most important factor for deciding between SOC 2 and ISO 27001 will come down to what your target market expects and requires.
 In order to make your decision, you’ll want to consider a number of factors including target market, the scope of controls, cost, and project timeline.

 If you’re based in the United States and a majority of your customers are also based in the US, you should opt for undergoing a SOC 2 Audit.
 Since launching in 2011, the SOC 2 Type II has become the industry standard framework for third-party reports when it comes to information security compliance in the US.

 If a majority of your customer base is headquartered outside of the US, you may want to opt for completing an ISO 27001 audit.
 An ISO 27001 certification is the gold standard for information security compliance outside of the US.

 Ultimately, this decision comes back to what your customers are requesting and what they would ultimately accept during their vendor due diligence.
 There are many US companies that would accept an ISO 27001 certification, and there are many companies outside of the US that would accept a SOC 2 Report.

 As your company grows, you will likely opt to complete both audits in order to have full coverage across your customer base.

 Scope of Controls - SOC 2 vs ISO 27001

 SOC 2 and ISO 27001 may have around 70 - 80% overlap depending on how specific controls are written.
-ISO 27001 is much more prescriptive than SOC 2.
+ISO 27001 controls are much more prescriptive than SOC 2.
 ISO 27001 requires a predefined set of controls and also requires exact language to be used in many policy documents as part of the company’s Information Security Management System (ISMS).